Rubén de la Barrera: Managerial career

 On 7 August 2020, de la Barrera took over Romanian Liga I side FC Viitorul Constanța, but left on 30 November by agreement with his employer.
 The following 12 January, he replaced Fernando Vázquez at the helm of Deportivo de La Coruña, in his country's third division.

 On 2 June 2021, de la Barrera was named manager of Albacete Balompié, freshly relegated to Primera División RFEF.
 He led the side back to the second level at first attempt, before leaving on a mutual agreement on 15 June 2022.

 On 20 September 2023, de La Barrera was named as the head coach of the El Salvador national team.
 Three months later, he resigned, stating in a press conference that a first division club from an "important league" had contacted him and convinced him to join them.

 On 19 December 2023, de la Barrera was appointed as manager of Portuguese Primeira Liga club Vizela, signing a contract until June 2025.
+He could not avoid relegation to Liga Portugal 2 and was sacked on 25 November 2024, with the team 9th in the second-tier.

+On 24 February 2026, after more than a year without a club, de la Barrera returned to Cultu for a second time, being named in charge of the side now in the second division and sitting in the relegation zone.
+After failing to avoid relegation, the club announced his departure at the end of the campaign on 28 May.

+On 22 June 2026, de la Barrera was announced as manager of UD Las Palmas also in division two, signing a one-year contract.